sass/sass/doc-src/SASS_CHANGELOG.md

 This allows quoted strings to be used for e.g. selectors that are passed to mixins.

+Strings can be forced to be quoted and unquoted using the new
+\{Sass::Script::Functions#unquote unquote} and \{Sass::Script::Functions#quote quote}
+functions.

 ##### Division and `/`

 Two numbers separated by a `/` character